FachschaftMathPhys/schildergenerator/README.md

 Config
 ------
+### Normal installation

   * *for testing and production use using wsgi*: copy config.py.example to config.py and edit it to your needs.
   * *for production use using wsgi*: copy schildergen.wsgi.example to schildergen.wsgi and edit it.

+### With Docker

-  * *for using docker*: copy config.py.docker to config.py and edit it to your needs.
+- Copy config.py.example to config.py and edit it.
+  - Set the `app_secret`
+  - Set the `basedir` to /app
+  - You may have to change the listen-address at the bottom

 Modify the templates
 --------------------